Aussie Fitness Bombshell Kayla Itsines Flaunts Fit Physique In Sexy Workout Gear

 Bombshell fitness trainer Kayla Itsines took to social media earlier today to flaunt her fit physique in another sexy workout ensemble.
-Since she first created her Instagram account, fitness trainer has showed off her famous abs in a wide-variety of workout gear but her signature outfit has always been a bra paired with some insanely short shorts.
+Since she first created her Instagram account, the fitness trainer has shown off her famous abs in a wide variety of workout gear but her signature outfit has always been a bra paired with some insanely short shorts.
 In the latest update that was added to her feed, the model stuck to her roots, rocking the same basic outfit that first made her famous.

 In the gorgeous new selfie, the fitness pro posed in the middle of a gym, snapping a selfie in the mirror just in front of her.
-She wore a slight smile on her face while covering a portion of her eye and nose with her bulky phone case.
+She wore a slight smile on her face while covering a portion of her eye and nose with her phone.
 Itsines appeared to be ready for a sweat session, wearing her long, dark locks pulled back in a high and tight bun.
 For the workout-chic look, she added a beautiful application of makeup that included eyeliner, mascara, blush, highlighter, and lipstick.

-Her killer figure was on full display in a low-cut red sports bra and a pair of incredibly short black shorts.
-The social media star’s taut tummy and trim legs took center stage and she competed the ensemble with a pair of new-looking white gym shoes.
+Her killer figure was on full display in a low-cut red sports bra and a pair of black shorts.
+The social media star’s taut tummy and trim legs took center stage and she completed the ensemble with a pair of white gym shoes.
 In the caption of the share, she told her fans that for the last week of her sweat challenge, she is taking over the Sweat Instagram page.

 View this post on Instagram